Celine-Coralie-Eni/networking-doc.md/README.md

 A network interface is a point of connection between a private and a public network.
 It enables data to be sent and received between the computer and other network-connected devices such as routers or switches.
 ### Network Interface Cards(NICs)
 A Network Interface Card (NIC) is a computer hardware component that enables devices, such as computers or servers, to connect to a computer network.

+ In older times, Linux distributions named network interfaces as eth0, eth1, eth2 and so on.
+Where 0, 1 and 2 were decided by the kernel.
+But recently, the network interfaces in Linux machines are named wlan0, eno1, ens1, enp3s2 as such.
+The probem with the old naming was that it was based on which the kernel sees first when booting i.e when the kernel is booting up the first card it sees is the eth0, second eth1, third eth2 and so on.This strategy was not good enough because an update could change the whole thing and that's because if you install a new distro they may change.
+So with the recent ones like the wlan0 for wireless interface cards and enp3s2 which is the most common one can exactly show you there is a network card, where it is located on your computer bus and which slot.
+Meaning if this NIC is physically inserted into the computer, in all Linux OS it will have the same name which was a much better strategy.
+Also, these names can be checked using different commands.
+In older times, we used the ```ifconfig``` commnand which shows all the network interfaces which are up and running.
+But nowadays, we use the ```ip link show``` command which shows all the links(NIC).
+Also, note that the ```ifconfig -a``` shows all the devices and not only the devices which are up and running.

 #### Rules used by the OS to name and number network interfaces
 From higher  to lower priority, the following rules are used by the OS to name and number the network interfaces:
 1. Name the interface after the interface after the index provided by the BIOS or by the firmware of embedded devices, e.g. eno1.